Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 Governance

-The response to climate change is discussed at the management level.
-At the Sustainable Management Committee held three times in FY2024/3, there were mainly discussions on the response to climate change, the certification system for the contribution to the development of a circular society, initiatives to reduce GHG emissions, and the calculation of our Carbon Footprint of Products (CFP), with the details reported to the Board of Directors.
+Our response to climate change is discussed at the management level.
+At the Sustainable Management Committee held three times in FY2025/3, discussions mainly focused on responses to climate change, including the implementation of the “Certification System for the Contribution to Build a Circular Society" (System name: CycloVia), initiatives to reduce GHG emissions, and the implementation of an internal carbon pricing system, with the details reported at the Board of Directors.

 Strategy

-In order to examine strategies and organizational resilience in light of climate-related risks and opportunities, the Daicel Group conducted a scenario analysis using the following procedure with reference to climate change scenarios from the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC), and considered the impact as of 2030.
+In order to examine strategies and organizational resilience in light of climate-related risks and opportunities, the Daicel Group conducted a scenario analysis using the following procedures with reference to climate change scenarios from the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC) and considered the impact as of 2030.

 ● Implementation procedures for scenario analyses